Skip to main content

 Born around 1753 in West Africa, Phillis Wheatley arrived in Boston in 1761 and was purchased as a slave by John Wheatley to be a servant in his household.
 She herself became a baptized communicant of the Old South Meeting House in 1771, according to Revolutionary Spaces.
 She died December 5, 1784.
 Some believe she was buried at the Old Granary Burying Grounds with the Wheatley family, though she could also have been buried in an unmarked grave in Copp's Hill Burying Ground.

-Founded in 1729, The Church of Irish Strangers began in a converted barn on Long Lane (later Federal Street) in 1730, where they conducted services until eventually they built a church in 1744.
+Founded in 1729, The Church of Presbyterian Strangers began in a converted barn on Long Lane (later Federal Street) in 1730, where they conducted services until eventually they built a church in 1744.
+It was known locally as the Irish Meeting House.

 The congregation was led by Reverend John Moorhead, a young minister who was born in Newtonards, near Belfast, County Down, "of pious and respectable parents," according to Moorhead's Memoirs published in 1807.
 "His father, who was a farmer, gave him the best advantages within his power, for improvement in learning.
 He finished his education at one of the universities in Scotland."